-The following graph sets forth the daily historical performance of the RTY in the period from January 2, 2020 through January 31, 2025.
+The following graph sets forth the daily historical performance of the RTY in the period from January 2, 2020 through the pricing date.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-On January 31, 2025, the closing level of the RTY was 2,287.692.
+On the pricing date, the closing level of the RTY was 2,163.069.

 This historical data on the RTY is not necessarily indicative of the future performance of the RTY or what the value of the Notes may be.
-Any historical upward or downward trend in the closing level of the RTY during any period set forth above is not an indication that the closing level of the RTY is more or less likely to increase or decrease at any time over the term of the Notes.
+Any historical upward or downward trend in the closing level of the RTY during any period set forth above is not an indication that the closing level of the RTY is more or less likely to increase or decrease at any time over the term of the Notes